kaihoffman/learn-guide-hasura/README.md

 ![hasura-4](https://drive.google.com/uc?id=1HhnI2Pg7yWax-1iokNiCel3b0DLjVO0t)

+## Conclusion

-Well this is a simple example of what you can do with hasura also works for existing databases, I hope it has served them something and it only remains to play with it for a while.
+While this is a simple example of what you can do with Hasura once deployed, it also works for existing databases.
+That means you can use the GraphQL API provided by Hasura to query any SQL database you may have.
+By adapting the above instructions, you could easily connect an existing database, or play with the one we have created in this exercise to get to grips with Hasura syntax.
+Let us know what you get up to!

+Have you deployed Hasura to query your databases?
+Let [me](https://www.twitter.com/alejandrojnm) and [@civocloud](https://www.twitter.com/civocloud) on Twitter know!